mattshu0410/cad-x/docs/DEV.md

 ### 6.1 Performance

 - Implement request queuing for R analysis
-- Add caching layer for repeated analyses
+- Add caching layer for repeated Analyses
 - Optimize file parsing with Web Workers
 - Use React.memo for expensive components